15 Frequent Running Questions Every New Runner May Ask

 Like a child facing a new situation, a new runner will discover many layers of fun and will need answers.
 So which are some of the most frequently asked running questions then?

-Can I burn many calories running?
+ONE OF THE MOST FREQUENT RUNNING QUESTIONS BY NEW RUNNERS: Can I burn many calories running?

 You will definitely burn calories, but how many will always depend on the length and intensity of your run.